 Students will be given the opportunity to be present during a locker search when appropriate.
 Any item disclosed by a search can be used for disciplinary action and may be turned over to law enforcement officials.
-Students are encouraged to lock their lockers.
-Students must use the locks provided by the school.
+Students are encouraged to lock their lockers and may bring their own lock or request one from building administration.